rprospero/InstrumentScripts/doc/source/scans/tutorial.rst

 =============

-  The code should be able to perform all of the tasks that might involve scanning on the beamline, from the common place to the irregular.
+  The code should be able to perform all of the tasks that might involve scanning on the beam-line, from the common place to the irregular.

-  Plotting: It should be possible to plot any readback value as a function
+  Plotting: It should be possible to plot any read-back value as a function
 	    of any set of motor positions.
-Scans of multiple axes should be able to either plot multiple labelled lines or a 2D heatmap
+Scans of multiple axes should be able to either plot multiple labelled lines or a 2D heat-map
   Measuring: Performing a full series of measurements should only be a
 	     minor modification of the plotting command
   Fitting: The user should be capable of performing fits on curves to